Three Ways to Keep your Back from “Going Out”

 Four out of five people will experience a debilitating back pain episode at one point during their lives.
+For many this will be from a pulled back muscle.

 Typically, we put more effort into caring for our backs during those times than when we’re feeling good.
 But it’s critical that we take good care of our backs all the time, not just when we’re in pain.